Autodesk/maya-usd/lib/mayaUsd/fileio/doc/SchemaAPI_Import_Export_in_Python.md

 ## How to handle relationships

-The schema API adaptors are called as we export a Maya object, so it is quite possible that objects that are referenced in relationships do not yet appear in the datamodel that is being created.
+The schema API adaptors are called as each object in the source datamaodel is traversed, so it is quite possible that objects that are referenced in relationships do not yet appear in the target datamodel that is being created.
 It is recommended to process relationships post-translation using chasers.

 ## How about C++?

 All the API discussed here are available in C++ as well (except class unregistration).
 All the information presented here for Python was extracted directly from the [testSchemaApiAdaptor](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/mayaUsd/fileio/testSchemaApiAdaptor.py) unit test.
-There is an equivalent unit test on the C++ side where you can see a [Mass adaptor](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/plugin/bulletAdaptor.cpp#L147) implementation being registered [here](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/plugin/bulletAdaptor.cpp#L274).
-This requires [registering the plugin](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/plugin/nullApiExporter_plugInfo.json#L7) to be loaded when scanning for adaptors and is exercised by another [testUsdExportSchemaApi](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/translators/testUsdExportSchemaApi.py) that
+There is an equivalent unit test on the C++ side where you can see a [Mass API adaptor](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/plugin/bulletAdaptor.cpp#L147) implementation being registered [here](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/plugin/bulletAdaptor.cpp#L274).
+This requires [registering the plugin](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/plugin/nullApiExporter_plugInfo.json#L7) to be loaded when scanning for adaptors and is exercised by another [testUsdExportSchemaApi](https://github.com/Autodesk/maya-usd/blob/dev/test/lib/usd/translators/testUsdExportSchemaApi.py) that follows closely the Python version.